-- Notifying and maintaining ongoing contact with Major Account customers, prior to, and during, a PSEG Long Island emergency or outage event - Coordinating with the Escalation Processing team to ensure the prompt restoration of critical facilities - Providing pre-storm notification to Managed Accounts and Critical Facilities to determine if they have back-up generation in the event of an outage - Reviewing customer plans for generator usage, corresponding fueling plans, and the benefits of pre-outage testing and preparations - Tracking the status and ETR of electric service for Critical Facilities (LIRR, Communications companies, hospitals, nursing homes, local and county governments, waterpumping/sewage treatment, fuel storage and distribution, and schools used as shelters) - Tracking the status and ETR of electric service for Non-CF Managed Account customers (remaining schools and government, universities, developers, manufacturers, retail, business services, and telecommunications)
+- Notifying and maintaining ongoing contact with Major Account customers, prior to, and during, a PSEG Long Island emergency or outage event - Coordinating with the Escalation Processing team to ensure the prompt restoration of critical facilities and crucial infrastructure - Providing pre-storm notification to Managed Accounts and Critical Facilities to determine if they have back-up generation in the event of an outage - Reviewing customer plans for generator usage, corresponding fueling plans, and the benefits of pre-outage testing and preparations - Tracking the status and ETR of electric service for Critical Facilities (LIRR, Communications companies, hospitals, nursing homes, local and county governments, waterpumping/sewage treatment, fuel storage and distribution, and schools used as shelters) - Tracking the status and ETR of electric service for Non-CF Managed Account customers (remaining schools and government, universities, developers, manufacturers, retail, business services, and telecommunications)

-Account Management LCS (Major Accounts) team maintains a complete list of key contacts and alternate contacts for all hospitals, nursing homes, and other managed Critical Facilities served across the Rockaways and Long Island.
-Critical Facility customer lists are maintained within CAS, based on critical facility coding in the customer billing system.
-The Customer Information System allows PSEG Long Island to maintain the most current and updated information possible throughout the year.
+LCS (Major Accounts) team maintains a complete list of key operational and managerial contacts for all hospitals, nursing homes, and other managed Critical Facilities served across the Rockaways and Long Island.
+Critical Facility customer lists are maintained within CAS, based on critical facility coding in the Customer Information System.
+It enables PSEG Long Island to maintain the most current and updated information possible throughout the year.
+Comprehensive customer lists are pulled and reviewed, at least semi-annually, to verify accuracy and completeness (see Appendix D).